 var socket; var host = "ws://localhost:8000/socket/server/startDaemon.php"; |

-You may find that there is no http in the URL?
-Well, yes, this is a WebSocket URL, using a different protocol.
+You may find out why there is no http in the URL?
+Well, yes, this is a WebSocket URL that uses a different protocol.

-Let's continue with the connect() function.
-We put the code into a try/catch block so that if there is a problem with the code, we can let the user know.
-We create a WebSocket and pass the information to the message() function, which will be explained later.
-We create our onopen, onmessage and onclose functions.
-It should be noted that we provide the port status for the user.
-This is not required, but we put it in mainly to facilitate debugging.
+Let's continue to complete the connect() function below.
+We put the code into the try/catch block so that if there is a problem with the code, we can let the user know.
+We create a WebSocket and pass the information to the message() function, and we will explain it later.
+We create our onopen, onmessage, and onclose functions.
+It should be noted that we provide the user with port status, which is not necessary, but we put it in mainly for the convenience of debugging.

-The message() function is very simple, it fills the chat log container with the text we want to display to the user.
-We create the appropriate class for the paragraph (<p>) tag in the socket event function, and we only have a paragraph closing tag in the message function.
+The message() function is simple, it fills the text we want to present to the user into the chat log container.
+We create the appropriate class for the paragraph (<p>) tag in the socket event function, and we only have one paragraph end tag in the message function.

 function message(msg){ $('#chatLog').append(msg+'</p>'); } |